-Membership fee is paid once a year (September - August).
+Skate Canada Membership fee is paid once a year (September - August).
 Your fee includes a mandatory insurance premium, which is submitted on your behalf to an Insurance Plan, as outlined by Skate Canada.
-All skaters must pay the required national SC fee of $36 per year.
+All skaters must pay the required national SC fee $44 per year.
 The national membership offers you many benefits, and guarantees you ongoing quality assurance and adherence to high standards in Skate Canada Programs offered at this member club.

 - An accident insurance benefit at a substantially lower cost to the members than that available in other sports

 - Access to high quality programs that are recognized and often sought after internationally and by other national sport organizations.

 - Access to qualified, NCCP certified Skate Canada professional coaches who have been trained through high quality training programs developed by Skate Canada.

 - National registry of figure skating qualifications (tests) and results (for qualifying events) held in a central computerized system for easy access.

 - Test certificates and Award of Merits for tests passed.